How to Decide when You're Ready to Retire

 Create a Retirement Budget

 Do your best to estimate what your expenses will be, then consider adding a cushion for the unexpected.
 Be sure to make allowances for health care costs, which have been rising faster than inflation.
-To have a 75 percent chance of covering health care expenses (excluding long-term care) in retirement, the Employee Benefit Research Institute estimates that a 65-year-old married couple would need $227,000.*
+In 2016, to have a 90 percent chance of covering health care expenses in retirement as a Medicare beneficiaries, the Employee Benefit Research Institute estimates that a 65-year-old married couple would need $265,000.*

 Don't Count on "Magic Numbers"